-What does it mean to be authentically oneself?
+What does it mean to be true to yourself?

 This question has fascinated me since I had a recent epiphany on this very topic.
 I realised suddenly that so many years of struggle and pain I had endured were because I had been living an inauthentic life.
 It was Katherine Woodward Thomas who came up with these words during one of her coaching calls and they were a true ‘ah-ha!’ moment for me.
 It’s not that I hadn’t known this before, that I had been living in a way that was inauthentic to my heart’s desires, but more that I could finally name it and see clearly in how many ways I had been inauthentic to my heart and soul throughout the course of my life.

 I’ve since been on a rampant search for my own true, authentic voice.
 Who am I really?
 What do I really want?
 What does it mean for me to be authentic?